 Acidic water not only stings the eyes and nasal passages, it strips the body of its natural oils leaving skin dry and itchy, and hair brittle.
 Interestingly (and unfortunately) the same physical issues can arise if pH gets too high.
 The human body is naturally near the neutral point on the scale.

-2: High pH inactivates chlorine
+2: High pH in pool inactivates chlorine

 The further your pH level goes into the basic or alkaline range, the less effect your chlorine will have.
 Consequently, you find yourself spending far too much money on chlorine and still having water that isn’t clear.